 Hayle

-• The Terrace – recommend by a local coeliac.
+- The Terrace – recommend by a local coeliac.
 She says they offer gluten free pasta and pizza, with the pizza being cooked in a separate oven.
+Another reader enthused about this spot recently, having catered well for her 7 year old coeliac son “wonderful gluten free pizza and it was huge!”.

-• The Old Forge – another local recommendation.
-A great menu for gluten free customers, including pizzas, sandwiches and breakfasts.
+- The Old Forge – a great menu for gluten free customers, including pizzas, sandwiches and breakfasts.
+We had a lovely meal here.

-• Lula Shack – [NOW CLOSED] this cute beach cafe has plenty of gluten free options on the menu and usually (please check on the day you visit) a dedicated gluten free fryer.
+- Lula’s at the Rock Pool – now in nearby Gwithian in the Rock Pool pub, Lula’s have plenty of gluten free options on the menu and usually a dedicated gluten free fryer.
 We had fried chicken, salt and pepper squid, garlic prawns, chips and sweet potato fries – yummy!

 Kynance Cove